oc-ulos/ulos-2/README.md

 This repository's submodule configuration assumes you have registered an SSH key with GitHub.
 If you have not done so you will not be able to clone the repository.

 You will need LuaPosix to build Cynosure 2 and CLDR 2.
-Without these the build will fail.

 Run `tools/setup.sh` to switch all submodules to their main branches after initial cloning.
 Run `tools/pull-repos.sh` to pull all repo updates.

 Run `tools/assemble-release.sh` from the repository root to generate a ULOS 2 system in `build/`.
-Run `tools/assemble-release.sh cpio` to additionally generate a CPIO with the relevant.
+Run `tools/assemble-release.sh cpio` to additionally generate a release CPIO.

 ## Contact us